jnaalisv/archs/layers/README.md

 upper layers.
 - a bit more complicated than monolithic architecture
 - layering helps to separate concerns
-- Implementation details such as framework libraries and all public classes still leak to upper layers as compile time dependencies.
+- Implementation details such as framework libraries and all public classes(including entities from persistence) still leak to upper layers as compile time dependencies.
+- Entities are now in *persistence*-subproject, which means domain logic is split in two places.

+## Update: gradle java-library -plugin to declare api and implementation dependencies
+- dependencies declared in *implementation*-configuration don't leak anymore to consuming projects compile class path.
+This affects both third party libraries(hibernate-core, spring-orm) as well as subprojects(persistence)

 ## Usage
 1. To run the app